metabase/metabase/docs/administration-guide/databases/postgresql.md

 ## Model caching

-We'll create tables with model data and refresh them on a schedule you define.
-To enable it, you need to grant this connection's credentials read and write permissions for the schema displayed in the info tooltip, or grant create schema permissions.
+Metabase can create tables with model data in your database and refresh them on a schedule you define.
+Metabase's connection's credentials to that database must be able to read and write to the schema displayed in the info tooltip.

 See [Models](../../users-guide/models.md).